 Unlike those who accept one of the other responses, the theistic nominalist denies that there are abstract objects.
 As such, they alone have the burden of criticizing the one-over-many argument and the indispensability argument.
 Against the one-over-many argument, nominalists naturally take some version of nominalism about universals (e.g., resemblance nominalism, trope nominalism) to be at least as good an explanation of resemblance as platonism.

 Against the indispensability argument, theistic nominalists have leveled criticisms against both premises.
-Since William Lane Craig is the theistic nominalist who has provided the most sustained and systematic critique of the argument to date, his key points features heavily in what follows.
+Since William Lane Craig is the theistic nominalist who has provided the most sustained and systematic critique of the argument to date, his key points feature heavily in what follows.

 Against the first premise, Craig argues that there are a number of ways to resist the claim that our language commits us to the existence of its referents.
 For example, neutral logicians propose a quantifier P (= “for some”) that is not ontologically committing, and which can be used in the place of the existentially committing “” (Craig 2016).
 Jody Azzouni argues that not even the ordinary existential quantifier is ontologically committing (Craig 2016).
 Furthermore, in the place of the seemingly ontologically committing objectual semantics for quantification, which are presupposed in premise 1 of the indispensability argument (where the truth of a statement requires objects in a domain to which its terms refer or over which they quantify), one can instead appeal to substitutional semantics (where the truth of a statement does not require a domain of objects).
 On the latter approach, the truth of an existentially quantified statement requires only that at least one term can be substituted for the variable that yields a true statement.